 - Childcare costs: If you qualify for assistance with paying for childcare whilst you are working, benefits typically amount up to £122.50 for 1 child and up to £210 per week for 2 or more children – depending on your income and the frequency of the childcare.

 - Claiming tax credits on behalf of someone else requires you to send a signed TC689 form to the Tax Credit Office – this provides authorization for 12 months (unless directed otherwise).
 Authorisation usually takes 2 days and it is possible to add more than one trustee (each with an individual TC689 form).

 - Renewing your tax credits requires some crucial information including, your National Insurance number, details of earnings (for you and your partner) for the last tax year and your unique 15-digit reference number (found in your renewal pack).

 - The Tax Credits renewal deadline is the 31st July – however, this will be confirmed in your renewal pack.
 Please note that missing the deadline can result in your payments being stopped.

 Assistance with the completion of Tax Credits via telephone

-Due to the personal nature of Tax Credits many claimants prefer to discuss their situation one-to-one – if you wish to contact the Tax Office directly, lines are open on a Monday to Friday from 8am until 8pm and on a Saturday from 8am until 4pm.
+Due to the personal nature of tax Credits, many claimants prefer to discuss their situation one-to-one – if you wish to contact the Tax Office directly, lines are open on a Monday to Friday from8 amm until 8pm and on a Saturday from 8am until 4pm.